Francesco Acquaroli (politician)

-Francesco Acquaroli (born 25 September 1974, Macerata, Italy) is an Italian politician of the Brothers of Italy (FdI).
+Francesco Acquaroli (born 25 September 1974) is an Italian politician of the Brothers of Italy (FdI).

 Education

 Following his graduation from high school, he studied economics and business administration at the University of Macerata.

 Political career

 He began his political commitment at a very young age as a member of municipal council of Potenza Picena.

 In the regional elections in the Marches in 2010 he was a candidate for the regions council on the list of The People of Freedom (PdL) in support of the candidate for president Erminio Marinelli, resulting elected.
 He soon left the PdL and became a member of the newly founded Brothers of Italy following which his friendship with the leader of Brothers of Italy Giorgia Meloni began.

 In 2014, Acquaroli was a candidate for Mayor of Potenza Picena and was elected on the 8 June 2014.
 Following his election as Mayor, he resigned from his post as a member of the regional council.
 In the parliamentary elections of 2018, he was elected deputy of the Brothers of Italy.
 Following his election he resigned from the office of Mayor of Potenza Picena in June 2018.